How to Get Thicker Hair: 10 Tips for Men

 Everyone knows smoking is extremely unhealthy.
 But if you want to know how to thicken hair, kicking the habit could bring positive results.

 Why?
-Because researchers have found associations between smoking and hair loss.
+Because researchers have found associations between smoking and hair fall.
 Cigarettes have also been shown to increase the risk of developing grey hair before 30 years of age, so going smoke-free could help you keep your hair and maintain your natural colour for longer.

 Stopping smoking can also increase your lung capacity by up to 10% within 9 months, improve your immune system, and reduce stress levels (according to the NHS).